fiber-miniapp/ntchem-mini/README.md

     $ cd ./ntchem-rimp2
     $ TOP_DIR=${PWD}

-The variable TOP_DIR is used to point the installation directory hereafter .
+The variable TOP_DIR is used to point the extracted top directory hereafter .
 This readme file (README.md) is included in the ${TOP_DIR} directory.

 ####step 2.
 Choose config_mine for the installing platform.

-In the ${TOP_DIR}/platforms subdirectory, there are several config_mine.${COMPILER} files where COMPILER value represents the type of the compiler or the system type of the installing platform.
+In the ${TOP_DIR}/platforms subdirectory, there are several config_mine.${TYPE} files where TYPE value represents the type of the compiler or the system type of the installing platform.
 These are small text script files which set the minimum path variables for compilation.
-Choose one of these config_mine.${COMPILER} files that matches the installing platform, and copy it as config_mine.
+Choose one of these config_mine.${TYPE} files that matches the installing platform, and copy it as config_mine.
+If the installing platform does not match any of the provided TYPE, then create a new config_mine file, based on one of the included config_mine.* files.

     $ ls -go platforms/config_mine.*
-    -rwxr-xr-x 1 1091 Nov  7 00:00 platforms/config_mine.ANY
     -rwxr-xr-x 1  162 Nov  7 00:00 platforms/config_mine.K
     -rwxr-xr-x 1  140 Nov  7 00:00 platforms/config_mine.RICC
     -rwxr-xr-x 1  124 Nov  7 00:00 platforms/config_mine.Tsubame2